Large-Sample Properties of the Synthetic Control Method under Selection on Unobservables: Proofs

-We will focus on proving the bound below.
-From this, it follows that the upper bound from \eqref{eq:theta-uniform-bounds} holds for all $\delta \in \mt{F}$ via a scaling argument.
-Every $\delta \in \mt{F}$ is $(\norm{\delta}/r)(r\delta/\norm{\delta})$; this bound holds for the latter factor; and multiplying both sides by the former gives the upper bound from \eqref{eq:theta-uniform-bounds}.
+To establish the first bound in \eqref{eq:ub-both}, we will focus on proving the bound below.
+From this, it follows that the upper bound from \eqref{eq:ub-both} holds for all $\delta \in \mt{F}$ via a scaling argument.
+Every $\delta \in \mt{F}$ is $(\norm{\delta}/r)(r\delta/\norm{\delta})$; this bound holds for the latter factor; and multiplying both sides by the former gives the upper bound we claimed.

 This is a bound on a centered multiplier process.
 We decompose the multiplier.

 By using results from \citet{mendelson2016upper}; Corollary~\ref{cor:mom_prod} with $\lambda_1=1$, $\lambda_2=0$ and $\lambda_3=\lambda_4=1$; and the triangle inequality,